 The few films, like Kanpuriye and Helmet, where he shed the 'side role' to play lead had people noticing his performance, even when the films themselves, slipped under the radar.

 It's true that an impressive performance - no matter the screen space - will leave an impact with the audience.
 And yes, brief but powerful roles can set up the path for full-fledged roles.
 But, Rajkummar Rao's career trajectory is the exception, not the norm in this industry.
 And far too many times talented actors have continued to impress - but from the sidelines.
 Case in point: Jimmy Shergill

 Jabariya Jodi Review: It’s hard to think of a recent movie that so rapidly went from being non-offensively boring to what-in-the-name-of-Jabariya-Jesus-is-going-on 😭 Also, is Aparshakti Khurana slowly becoming the new Jimmy Shergill? https://t.co/OWzIXLHwhX— Ankur Pathak (@aktalkies) August 9, 2019

 With Dangal he had allowed us to sit up and take notice of his talent.
 With Stree, he convinced us that there's more to him than just being the other Khurana brother.
-With Jabariya Jodi he has proved that the spotlight may be on the 'stars', but he is the one casting a long shadow.
+With Jabariya Jodi he proved that the spotlight may be on the 'stars', but he was the one casting a long shadow.